lucent-sky/lucent-sky/README.md

-- 👋 Hi, I’m lucent-sky, aka Dom
+Hi, I’m lucent-sky, aka Dom

-- 👀 I’m interested in AI/ML and backend development
-- 🌱 I’m currently learning COBOL and raytracing
-- 💞️ I’m looking to collaborate on
-- 📫 You can reach me via my email, devmaceo@gmail.com
-- 😄 Pronouns: he/they
-- ⚡ Fun fact: Malbolge will take over the coding industry one day
+Projects posted here

 <!---
 lucent-sky/lucent-sky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.